Alqas Mirza: In exile

-At Istanbul in 1547, he contacted the Ottoman sultan Suleiman, explaining his reason of departure from Iran, as well as his desire to return there as an Ottoman client.
+At Constantinople in 1547, he contacted the Ottoman sultan Suleiman, explaining his reason of departure from Iran, as well as his desire to return there as an Ottoman client.
 Upon hearing this, Suleiman hastily moved from Edirne to meet the exiled Alqas, who promised strong Qizilbash support if Suleiman might help him, and he may have converted to Sunnism.

 Soon, Alqas with support from Suleiman, marched on his former country.
 Aided by Ulama Pasha Takalu, a renegade Safavid, now beylerbey of Erzurum, he occupied Khoy on 27 July 1548 with 40,000 men.
 Alqas later defeated Safavids near Marand and encamped near Eyshabad.
 However, promised Qizilbash support never came and Suleiman was forced to retreat to Van.
 Still supporting Alqas, Suleiman sent him to conquer Iraq-e Ajam.
 As a result, Alqas successfully captured Hamadan and seized his brother Bahram Mirza's family on 5 November 1548.
 Going further, he conquered Qom, raided Ray, besieged Isfahan, captured Izad-Khast Castle, went as far as Shiraz before returning to Behbahan.
 Alqas finally returned to Ottoman territories on 19 January 1549.
 Fearing of his failure and imminent punishment, Alqas appealed to Kurdish chief Surkhab of Ardalan who turned Alqas over to Bahram Mirza on 1 October 1549.